-Report only foreign taxes paid, accrued, or deemed paid for the separate income category for which this Form 1118 is being completed.
-If any foreign taxes paid or accrued resulted from an audit adjustment made by a foreign taxing authority, attach a statement identifying the taxes.
+Report only foreign taxes paid, accrued, or deemed paid for the separate category for which this Form 1118 is being completed.
+Report all amounts in U.S. dollars.
+If the corporation must convert from foreign currency, attach a schedule showing the amounts in foreign currency and the exchange rate used.